 Bycatch quotas (performance standards) typically uniformly apply across vessels or vessel size classes without regard to heterogeneous cost structures and bycatch avoidance abilities.
 Skippers whose previous fishing led to lower bycatch rates are penalized the same as less able or motivated skippers.
 Vessels that can avoid bycatch with lower costs than other vessels whose bycatch avoidance entails higher costs are penalized the same.
-Bycatch quotas are thus not cost-effective or economically efficient, i.e. they do not satisfy the equi-marginal principle, since the cost of avoiding one extra unit of bycatch differs by vessel.
-Cost savings are possible because higher cost vessels must incur the same costs as lower cost vessels to avoid the same amount of bycatch.

-3.3 TECHNOLOGY STANDARDS
+3.3 Technology Standards

-Technology standards24 (or regulation of inputs by requirements to use a particular type of technology, such as gear, equipment and fishing practices), a form of command-and-control policy instruments, are also central to bycatch reduction practices.
+Technology standards 40 (or regulation of gear, equipment and fishing practices), a form of command-and-control policy instruments, are also central to bycatch reduction practices.
 Examples include mandatory use of dehooking devices and line cutters to reduce post-hooking sea turtle mortality, turtle excluder devices (TEDs), circle hooks with mackerel type bait rather than J hooks and squid bait for swordfish longliners, monofilament rather than wire leaders to reduce pelagic longline shark bycatch, and the recent practice of attaching satellite-linked echo-sounder fish finder units to floating objects (further improving efficiency by informing fishers as to which ones might have fish underneath and are then worth visiting; Dagorn et al. in press).
 Technology standards can be explicitly designed to force technology, mandating performance levels that are not currently viewed as technologically or economically feasible or mandating technologies that are not fully developed (Jaffe et al. 2002).
-They are not generally cost-effective, since they impose the same standard across vessels of heterogeneous production and cost efficiencies.25 At their worst, technology standards can freeze the development of technologies.
-Under regulations that target (constrain) technologies, as opposed to bycatch levels, an open question arises whether or not there are economic incentives for vessels to exceed control targets, and the adoption of new technologies is discouraged.
-Under a "Best Available Control Technology" (BACT) standard, a business that adopts a new method of bycatch reduction may be "rewarded" by being held to a higher standard of performance and thereby not benefit financially from its investment, except to the extent that its competitors have even more difficulty reaching the new standard (cf. Hahn and Stavins 1991).
-Technology standards can also generate perverse incentives for innovation, since a technology standard can induce users to innovate and/or invest in additional physical capital to circumvent the standard and increase their output (Milner-Gulland and Mace 1998).
+They are not generally cost-effective, since they impose the same standard across vessels of heterogeneous production and cost efficiencies.
+At their worst, technology standards can freeze the development of technologies.
+Under regulations that target (constrain) technologies, as opposed to bycatch levels, an